To find out more, including how to control cookies, see here:

 The Nürnberger-Spielkarten-Verlag, or NSV for short, has brought out their Nature Line of games, which is described as “100% game fun – no plastic.”
 The games don’t come in plastic shrink foil, but instead, there is a “slipcase made from recycled cardboard.”
 The inks and varnishes used to print the games are water-based.
 Cards use a paper banderole, instead of being encased in plastic and cards are made from 100% FSC certified paper.
 There are more things, like scorepads being printed double-sided, for example, all of which add to a clear message: these games are as environmentally friendly as they can be.

 So, it seems there is hope for our hobby.
 Let’s try and spread this trend.
 As gamers, the people who buy games, we can try and ask for a reduction in plastic.
 We can choose games that have wooden components rather than plastic.
-We can comment on Kickstarter campaigns and ask for changes to be made.
+Let’s comment on Kickstarter campaigns and ask for changes to be made.
 We can be more vocal and vote with our feet as appropriate.
 Some things are commercially just not viable, but other things are and in any case, we should have this discussion more often so we can slowly steer our big industry onto a greener path.